University of Lagos student with 4.93 CGPA wins Bet9ja Foundation scholarship

 "This is a lesson that you just have to keep applying because you never can tell which one will eventually work out.
 Don’t give up!
 It’s called the numbers game 🫵🏽."

 In a similar story, Legit.ng reported that Deborah Oludimu, a graduate of the University of Ibadan (UI), made people talk after sharing her story.
-She wrote her WAEC at 14, scored 290 in JAMB, and graduated with first-class law.
+She wrote her WAEC at 14, scored 290 in JAMB, and graduated with a first-class law degree.
 She said she was homeschooled from JSS1 to SS3 and mostly studied by herself.

 Redeemer’s University graduate bags first class

 Meanwhile, Legit.ng recently reported that Redeemer's University graduate Emmanuel Oluwatosin shared a post about his journey from dropout to first-class.
-He said he first got into University of Ilorin (UNILORIN) to study Physics but dropped out.
+He said he first got into the University of Ilorin (UNILORIN) to study Physics, but dropped out.

 He retook JAMB, even with a low score, faced mockery, but later got into Redeemer's University to study Computer Science and graduated with a first-class CGPA.